-There is no way to prevent major depression, but detecting it early can diminish symptoms and help to prevent the illness from returning.
+There is no way to prevent major depression, but detecting it early can help.
+Treatment can both reduce symptoms and help to prevent the illness from returning.

-A combination of psychotherapy and medication is most helpful.
-The most commonly prescribed antidepressants are known as selective serotonin reuptake inhibitors (SSRIs).
-They include fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil) and citalopram (Celexa).
+The most helpful treatment is a combination of psychotherapy and medication.
+Selective serotonin reuptake inhibitors (SSRIs) are commonly prescribed first.
+They include fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa) and escitalopram (Lexapro).
 They are not without problems, but they are fairly easy to take and relatively safe compared with previous generations of antidepressants.

-Other effective antidepressants are bupropion (Wellbutrin), venlafaxine (Effexor), mirtazapine (Remeron) and duloxetine (Cymbalta).
-The older classes of antidepressants, tricyclic antidepressants and monoamine oxidase inhibitors, are still in use.
+Other effective antidepressants include bupropion (Wellbutrin), venlafaxine (Effexor), mirtazapine (Remeron) and duloxetine (Cymbalta).
+Older classes of antidepressants, tricyclic antidepressants and monoamine oxidase inhibitors, are still in use.
 They are as effective as the newer ones and can be very useful when someone has not responded well to other treatments.

 It usually takes at least two to six weeks of taking any antidepressant to see improvement.
+It may take several trials to find the medication that works best.
 Once the right medication is found, it may take up to a few months to find a proper dose and for the full positive effect to be seen.

-Sometimes, two different antidepressants are prescribed together.
+Sometimes, two different antidepressants are used together.
 Or a mood stabilizer, such as lithium (sold under several brand names) or valproic acid (Depakene, Depakote), is added.
-If psychotic symptoms are present, an antipsychotic medication is usually prescribed.
-These include haloperidol (Haldol), risperidone (Risperdal), ziprasidone (Geodon), aripiprazole (Abilify) and olanzapine (Zyprexa, Zydis).
+If psychotic symptoms are present, a doctor may prescribe an antipsychotic medication.
+These include haloperidol (Haldol), risperidone (Risperdal), ziprasidone (Geodon), aripiprazole (Abilify) and olanzapine (Zyprexa).